codewordcreative/susty-icons/README.md

 ### Specifically: Rendering and resource usage
 The junk code is less of a problem than the rendering impact of unnecessarily complicated equations.
 Equally, some transforms are especially inefficient, for example, ones relating to lighting.
 Current tooling does not adequately account for the impact, but data will follow soon.

+### "Controversial" choice, at least for me...
+I'm not putting the symbol inside <defs>.
+It can be read by modern browsers regardless and adds pointless bits.
+Better: I'll try to encourage colleagues at the W3C to update the standard. :)

 ### Why start with these?
 I was inspired by a discussion on light, dark, and eco mode support for websites.
 Eco mode is currently not an option in browsers or systems, so it needs a UI solution.
 Dark and light mode are both still required for aesthetic and usability/accessibility requirements.
 I personally am in favour of not losing the option to switch manually.
 Then, in version 1.1 and beyond, I'm proceeding to add a few more commonly used icons.